-It comes with IIS web server, and Hyper-V technology.
-It could be easily managed with Plesk Control Panel with which you could easily create a new user, website, email or database.
-When we talk about applications and databases we usually talk about ASP.NET and MS SQL server, but you can host PHP and MySQL as well.
+It comes with an IIS web server and Hyper-V technology.
+It could be easily managed with Plesk Control Panel with which you could easily create a new user, website, email, or database.
+When we talk about applications and databases we usually talk about ASP.NET and MS SQL servers, but you can host PHP and MySQL as well.

-There are six main types – Shared, VPS, Cloud, Dedicated, Managed and Reseller.
-With shared plan you will receive just small part of the server resources and one shared server could host above 1000 small websites.
-VPS or Virtual Private Server includes some dedicated resources of the server CPU, RAM and disk space.
+There are six main types – Shared, VPS, Cloud, Dedicated, Managed, and Reseller.
+With a shared plan, you will receive just a small part of the server resources and one shared server could host above 1000 small websites.
+VPS or Virtual Private Server includes some dedicated resources of the server CPU, RAM, and disk space.
 The Dedicated server means that you will receive all hardware resources.
-The Managed services are for those who does not like to manage the server themselves as server updates, backups etc…, but the company will do it for them.
+The Managed services are for those who do not like to manage the server themselves as server updates, backups, etc…, but the company will do it for them.
 The reseller services are for those who like to start a small online business and have their own customers.

 How to host a PHP/ASP.NET website?

-Many times we have heard the questions “I am ready with my new PHP/ASP.NET web site and now what?
+Many times we have heard the question “I am ready with my new PHP/ASP.NET website and now what?
 How to make it public via Internet?”.
-The answer is very simple and you will find it bellow.
+The answer is very simple and you will find it below.

 1. Get a Domain name

 The domain name is something very important.
-This is your site name and identity, for example our domain is BestWindowsHosting.net.
-You could consider buying top level domain as .com or .net, or some local as .co.uk (United Kingdom) if you target customers from the specific country.
+This is your site name and identity, for example, our domain is BestWindowsHosting.net.
+You could consider buying a top-level domain like .com or .net, or some local as .co.uk (United Kingdom) if you target customers from a specific country.

-To check if your name is available you should just enter it in the search form, and if it’s free you could just add it in your shopping card and pay for it via CC or Paypal.
+To check if your name is available you should just enter it in the search form, and if it’s free you could just add it to your shopping cart and pay for it via CC or Paypal.

 2. Get an account

-This is very easy, but first you should decide what type of service you will need depending on your site/project.
-If you have just a small personal website or blog or a small company Image website, then you should consider getting a shared plan, which will be the ideal for your needs.
-But if you have larger high traffic project or more than 10 smaller websites then you could consider VPS, Cloud or Dedicated server.
+This is very easy, but first, you should decide what type of service you will need depending on your site/project.
+If you have just a small personal website or blog or a small company Image website, then you should consider getting a shared plan, which will be ideal for your needs.
+But if you have a larger high traffic project or more than 10 smaller websites then you could consider VPS, Cloud, or Dedicated server.
 When you choose your account you will be asked to provide your domain name (Use an existing domain) or to register a new one (Register a new domain).
-On the next step you should choose the period, as long is the period as cheaper is the price.
-And on the final step you should enter your personal information and pay for it via CC or Paypal.
+In the next step, you should choose the period, as long as the period is as cheaper as the price is.
+And on the final step, you should enter your personal information and pay for it via CC or Paypal.
 That is it, now you have an account!
-Remember that you will have 30 days money back guarantee and you could cancel the account and get your money back if you are not happy with the service.
+Remember that you will have 30-day money-back guarantee and you could cancel the account and get your money back if you are not happy with the service.

 After getting the account you will receive a welcome email containing the link to the control panel with your login credentials and your server DNS settings.
 Before pointing your domain name to your account you should set all the important parameters in your account.
-The control panel will looks as the one bellow:
+The control panel will look as the one below:

 Now we should set the main settings.